gravitl/netmaker-docs/getting-started.rst

    :alt: Create Network Screen
    :align: center

-This network should have a sensible name (nodes will use it to set their interfaces).
+This network should have a sensible name.

 More importantly, it should have a non-overlapping, private address range.